 Estazolam is a medication that has been used to treat insomnia (having a hard time falling asleep or staying asleep).
 Estazolam is in a class of medications called benzodiazepines.
 A brand name for estazolam is Prosom®.

 I take estazolam.
 Can it make it harder for me to get pregnant?

-Estazolam has not been studied for use in men who are trying to get a partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.*
+Studies have not been done to see if estazolam could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.